• Skip to primary navigation

 5 - Almond Flour

-We love its smooth texture, almost like a fine powder.
-It’s perfect for a lighter chapati experience.
+We love its smooth texture, almost like a fine powder (made from ground blanched almonds, Prunus dulcis).
+It's perfect for a lighter chapati experience.

-Almond flour is a standout choice, especially for those who prefer a delicate touch.
-We’re impressed with how well it integrates.
+Almond flour is a standout choice, especially for those who prefer a delicate touch; complementary options include almond oil substitutes for subtle nutty flavor.

 6 - Chickpea Flour